ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 	2. A certification from the pipe fabricator that each pipe will be manufactured subject to the fabricator’s or a recognized Quality Control Program.
 An outline of the program shall be submitted to the Engineer for review prior to the manufacture of any pipe.
 8. Construction Phasing and Detailed Procedure Plan:
       1. Plans shall include project location, date, valves requiring closures, length of time required for each valve closure and tie in connections, proposed hot tapping locations, construction by-pass piping plans, pressure testing procedure and schedule, abandonment, and line activation.
-05. CONTAMINATION PREVENTION**
-   1. Volatile organic compounds present in the linings of items in contact with potable water or recycled water shall not exceed concentrations allowed by the latest requirements of the State Office of Drinking Water and Department of Health Services.
+05. CONTAMINATION PREVENTION*   1.
+Volatile organic compounds present in the linings of items in contact with potable water or recycled water shall not exceed concentrations allowed by the latest requirements of the State Office of Drinking Water and Department of Health Services.
 All products in contact with potable water require proof of NSF certification on the lining materials to be used.
 2. All materials shall comply with NSF 61 for materials for water-service piping and specialties for domestic water, including Annex G.
 3. All materials shall comply with NSF 14 for plastic potable-water-service piping, Include marking "NSF-PW" on piping.
 4. All materials shall comply with California Assembly Bill (AB) 1953 (Lead Free)